CodeWomen-Barcelona/javascript-exercises/arrays.md

 ---
 **Exercise 4:**

 Given array of numbers, calculate the sum and round the sum to one decimal.
+Print it in the console
 ``` javascript
 const prices = [10.99, 44.56, 112.79, 3, 5];
 let sum = 0; // this is the start value for the sum